-All overpayments must be reported to the University immediately and the student will be required to repay the funds (this may be done through the suspension of future payments until the overpaid amount is recouped).
+All over-payments must be reported to the Graduate Research Studies Management Office immediately and the student will be required to repay the funds (this may be done through the suspension of future payments until the overpaid amount is recouped).

-Upon completion of 12 months of continuous study, recipients can claim up to 60 days of paid maternity leave.
-Leave must be arranged in advance and recipients must provide a doctor’s certificate.
+Upon completion of 12 months of continuous study, USC Research Scholarship holders can claim up to 60 days of paid maternity leave.
+Leave must be arranged in advance and scholarship holders must provide a doctor’s certificate.
 Paid maternity leave must be taken at the time of birth.

-Recipients who have not completed 12 months of continuous study, and recipients who want to take more than the 60 days paid leave detailed above, may take a period of unpaid leave.
+USC Research Scholarship holders who have not completed 12 months of continuous study, and those who want to take more than the 60 days paid leave detailed above, may take a period of unpaid leave.

 The end date of the scholarship will be extended by both the period of paid and unpaid leave (total leave).

-Upon completion of 12 months of continuous study, recipients can claim up to 10 days of paid partner leave to assist the primary carer of a new child.
+Upon completion of 12 months of continuous study, USC Research Scholarship holders can claim up to 10 days of paid partner leave to assist the primary carer of a new child.